 Brotli promises big gains in compression but without the increased memory and processing costs that we’ve seen with the other new compression formats that have appeared in recent years.

 Almost one year to the date from the original announcement, a patch with support for Brotli landed in Apache Web Server’s (httpd) trunk branch.
 The new mod_brotli module introduces a new Brotli compression output filter that works like the deflate filter module (mod_deflate) that most webmasters will be familiar with already.
-The new filter will listen for requests which includes the “br”, for Brotli, token in their “Accept-Language” and return a Brotli compressed response to compatible web browsers.
+The new filter will listen for requests which includes the “br”, for Brotli, token in their “Accept-Encoding” and return a Brotli compressed response to compatible web browsers.

 The trunk branch, or 2.5.x branch, is httpd’s development branch and means mod_brotli won’t be available until version 2.6.
 Apache doesn’t follow a stringent separation of versioned branches, and regularly backports new features to their stable branch and on to releases “when they’re ready”.
 Meaning that we’ll likely see mod_brotli appear in a release of httpd 2.4.x and won’t have to wait years for httpd 2.5.x to benefit from Brotli compression.
 There is no roadmap for the httpd project, but my best guess is that mod_brotli wouldn’t appear in a stable release until some time in 2017.
 Assuming it doesn’t cause any problems in testing, of course.